 Does your insurance cover me if I hurt myself or lose some equipment? – No. Not unless the loss or injury is due to our negligence.
 Walking in the mountains is a risky activity and you are advised to take out personal accident insurance if you have any concerns about this.

-What time do entries open on 1st April? – The entries system automatically opens shop at 00:01 1st April; ie just past midnight on Sunday.
+What time do entries open? – The entries system automatically opens shop at 00:01 Saturday 10th December; ie just past midnight on Friday

 Can I give my entry place to a friend? – Yes.
 But you must update all the required details in SI Entries and you are responsible for any exchange of monies.
 N.B.
 In the event of withdrawal or cancellation we will refund monies to the original payer via their credit card used.